emmercm/www/src/blog/_amortize-your-learning.md.md

 > In the order of nature we cannot render benefits to those from whom we receive them, or only seldom.
 But the benefit we receive must be rendered again, line for line, deed for deed, cent for cent, to somebody.
 Beware of too much good staying in your hand.
 It will fast corrupt and worm worms.
 Pay it away quickly in some sort.

 In that paragraph Emerson is talking about paying debts, and in the rest of the essay is about keeping one's life in balance.
-It's not quite the same as writing documentation, but I appreciate his opinion that it's one's responsibility to pass benefits on to others.
+It's not quite the same as writing how-to guides, but I appreciate his opinion that it's one's responsibility to pass benefits on to others.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzM3OTIxNSwtMjU5NDk4NTc2LDEzOD
+eyJoaXN0b3J5IjpbLTQ1NTk5NjA1NywtMjU5NDk4NTc2LDEzOD
 IwMTc2MTcsNjM0MjM2Mjk0LC0xNDQ3ODI4NDg4LC0yMDczOTU4
 NTY0LDgxMTA3NjU3OCwtMTkwMjUzNzAyNCwtMjg1MDA2MjkxLC
 0xMTI5MTE4MzQ4LC03MDc3MDYyMzYsMzQ5NzA0NDIwLC0xNTI2